Lab PI, Sara Ruane

 Assistant professor at Rutgers University-Newark as of Jan.
 2017!
-If you are interested in reptile systematics, especially snakes, please contact me at firstname.lastname@example.org.
+If you are interested in reptile systematics, especially snakes, please contact me at email@example.com.
 I am actively recruiting students for my newly established lab.
+If you are an undergrad who wants to do research I have opportunities available, but please read this prior to inquiring!

 Department of Biological Sciences